i-doit/knowledge-base/docs/en/installation/manual-installation/ubuntu-linux/index.md

 In this article we explain in just a few steps which packages need to be installed and configured.

-### System Requirements
+## System Requirements

 The general [system requirements](../../system-requirements.md) apply.

-When you want to use [Ubuntu Linux](https://www.ubuntu.com/) as operating system, the server version ==18.04 LTS "bionic"== is recommended.
+When you want to use [Ubuntu Linux](https://www.ubuntu.com/) as operating system, the server version ==20.04 LTS "focal fossa"== is recommended.
 In order to find out which version is used you can carry out the following command:

 ```shell
 cat /etc/os-release